Get insider access

 No

-The Sony WH-1000XM5 only support audio via their 1/8" TRS cable plugged into your Xbox controller's AUX port.
-Unfortunately, you can't use the mic using this connection.
+The Sony WH-1000XM5 only output audio via their 1/8" TRS cable plugged into your Xbox controller's AUX port.
+Unfortunately, you can't use their mic when wired.

 0